Understanding Option Greeks: A Comprehensive Guide to Key Metrics in Options Trading

 3. Theta (Θ)

-• Call and Put Option Theta: Both typically have negative Theta, meaning the option loses value as time goes by if all other factors stay the same.
+• Both call and put options typically have negative Theta, meaning they lose value as time progresses if all other factors remain constant.

 How to Use Theta?